minimaxir/aitextgen/UPCOMING.md

 ## Quality-of-Life Features

-- Can all run in a single session, do not need to reload session
 - Have a super minimal version that can be distributed with the PyPi package. (< 3MB)
   - Include a small model trainable on a CPU, trained from a distilled larger model
 - Support any CLM model, not just GPT2.
-- Support training model from scratch (will need to add tokenizer export)
 - Support CPU-based XLA for faster PyTorch CPU Train/Predict performance